Steven Bradshaw

 • His Only Banner Over Me Is Love

-There’s a lyric form an old Petra song (“First Love”) that always grabs my heart:
+There’s a lyric from an old Petra song (“First Love”) that always grabs my heart:

 “Your only banner over me is love.”